geeky-sh/daytine/README.md

 (This is a classic `ImportNotFound` error due to python unable to recognise a package.
 See [here](https://stackoverflow.com/questions/43728431/relative-imports-modulenotfounderror-no-module-named-x).
 Thoughtfully, amembic provides a way to resolve this issue via its `prepend_sys_path` option)

-Comparision to Django Migration Framework:
+Comparison to Django Migration Framework:
 - alembic versions is django's migrations
 - alembic upgrade is django's migrate
 - alembic history is django's showmigrations